 For me, making plans for things to look forward to is a way to replace negative anxiety with something awesomely positive.

 5. FIND TIME AND WAYS TO REST AND RELAX

 My brain and body, imperfect as they may be, are the only brain and body I have.
 If I don’t take care of them, nobody else will.
 In the past, I have gone from one anxiety-provoking situation to another, without breaks, and ended up in a state of permanent stress.
 And when you are in a state like that, it’s extremely difficult to get out of it.

 So these days I try to listen to my body and make sure it has enough time to rest and relax in between the stresses of life.
 As often as possible, I try to break the stream of stress and give my body a rest.
 I let myself check out.
 I let myself shut out the world with music.
 I let myself veg on the couch and watch reality TV.

 Some people meditate or do breathing exercises.
 I watch the Bachelor. 😉 But hey, whatever works!

-Do you have anxiety?
+Are you learning how to manage anxiety without meds?
 Do you have any tips or advice to add?
 I would love to hear from you in the comments below. 🙂